First Eigenvalue of Jacobi operator and Rigidity Results for Constant Mean Curvature Hypersurfaces: Estimates involving the Yamabe invariants

 \subsection{Acknowledgments}

-The authors are grateful to Abra\~ao Mendes for interesting discussions and suggestions on this paper.
-The authors were partially supported by the Brazilian National Council for Scientific and Technological Development -- CNPq and the Foundation for Research Support of the State of Alagoas -- FAPEAL.
+The authors would like to thank the anonymous referees for their careful reading of the manuscript and for their constructive comments and suggestions, which helped to improve the paper.
+We are also grateful to Abra\~ao Mendes for interesting discussions and suggestions regarding this work.
+The authors were partially supported by the National Council for Scientific and Technological Development -- CNPq (Brazil) and the Foundation for Research Support of the State of Alagoas -- FAPEAL.
 The first author was supported by CNPq (Grants 405468/2021-0, 308440/2021-8 and 402463/2023-9) and FAPEAL (Grant 60030.0000001758/2022).
 The second author was supported by CNPq (Grants 405468/2021-0 and 311136/2023-0) and FAPEAL (Grant 60030.0000000323/2023).
 This study was financed in part by the Coordena\c{c}\~ao de Aperfei\c{c}oamento de Pessoal de N\'ivel Superior -- Brasil (CAPES) -- Finance Code 001.